 Passover: Ashkenazic-Style Seder

 I don’t care for the name of this dish, but it’s a Jewish faux classic.
-I honestly prefer the version made with green beans (see Mock Chopped Liver), but Ashkenazik Jews don’t use green beans during the Passover week.
-So the essential difference between this and the other one on this site is the use of mushrooms.
-Serve with matzo or matzo crackers.
-Read More→Print This Post
+It might look a bit like the dish it’s intending to imitate, but it tastes nothing like it — thank goodness!
+Another version is made with green beans (see Green Bean and Cashew Pâté — though Ashkenazik Jews don’t use green beans during the Passover week).
+The essential difference between this and the other recipe on this site is the use of mushrooms; both are simple and tasty.
+Serve with matzo or matzo crackers or raw veggies more→

-This vegan matzo ball soup recipe is chock-full of spring vegetables, and the perfect prelude to the Passover Seder dinner.
+This vegan matzo ball soup recipe is chock-full of vegetables, and the perfect prelude to the Passover Seder dinner.
 But more importantly, it’s vehicle for delicious Vegan Matzo Balls.
-Photo by Susan Voisin (FatFree Vegan Kitchen), from Vegan Holiday Kitchen.
+Recipe adapted from Vegan Holiday Kitchen by Nava Atlas.
+Photo by Susan Voisin.
 As an alternative to this Ashkenazik-style soup, try Moroccan-Style Vegan Matzo Ball Soup.

 Matzo Brei, a kind of flat omelet made with crushed matzo and egg, is a beloved Passover week breakfast.
 As in the recipe for Vegan Matzo Balls, quinoa flakes provide the Passover-appropriate “glue” that holds the matzo brei together.
 They also add a surprising amount of flavor to this bland yet comforting classec.
 It’s easiest to make this one serving at a time in a small skillet; for more servings, repeat the recipe as needed.
 Adapted from Vegan Holiday Kitchen.* Photos by Evan Atlas. more→